ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       -  Look under "sos_logs" for error files (sos_logs/systemd-plugin-errors.txt).

--  Run "simple.sh": A upstream port of the travis tests to bash.
+-  Run "simple.sh": An upstream port of the travis tests to bash.
    Generating various type of sosreport collections (which is part of the autopkgtest (d/test/simple.sh) now.